Five Things to do with your Elderly Parents in Ruthin, Wales

 On the west side of the square, you can also spot Maen Huail, a large limestone rock probably carried to its present position by glaciers during the ice age, and rumoured to be the place King Arthur beheaded a rival of his named Huail, hence the name.

-This area is flat and surrounded by shops and places to eat, so it is a lovely place for a gentle stroll together.
+This area is flat and surrounded by shops and places to eat, so it’s lovely for a gentle stroll together.

 Llangollen Motor Museum

-This museum contains around 30 vehicles, cars and motorcycles, dating from the 1920s through to the 1970s.
+This museum contains around 30 vehicles, cars and motorcycles dating from the 1920s to the 1970s.
 Housing many different models, as well as many pieces of memorabilia, this museum is a step back in time.

-Plus, with free parking as well as disabled access, this is a great place for a mixed family group of different generations to enjoy a visit together.
+With free parking and disabled access, this is a great place for a mixed family group of different generations to enjoy a visit together.

-Elderly relatives requiring dementia care may also find that the historical aspects of the museum could help trigger happy past memories too.
+Elderly relatives requiring dementia care may also find that the historical aspects of the museum could help trigger happy memories.

 Denbigh Castle